gatblau/neus/blueprints/ci_env/centos_vm/readme.md

 ## CI Environment Build on Local VM Using Command Line

-Logon to the CI environment and carry out the following:
+Logon to the CI environment as root and carry out the following:

-- Clone the Neus repository to the Europa environment `git clone http://github.com/gatblau/neus /home/europa/neus`
+- Clone the Neus repository to the CI environment `git clone http://github.com/gatblau/neus ~/neus`

+- Ensure Ansible is installed `ansible --version` if not then install it `bash ~/neus/scripts/pre-build.sh`

 - Change to *centos_vm* folder `cd ~/neus/blueprints/ci_env/centos_vm`